CAN Bus: What It Is, How It Works and What It's Used For [2026 Guide]

 Benefits for Fleet Management

-- Engine diagnostics: Detect problems before failures occur
+- Engine diagnostics: Detect problems before costly failures occur

 - Driver behavior: Analyze RPM, harsh braking, acceleration patterns